 “Emily Saras has been my most comfortable experience with a professor, nonetheless a math professor!
 She takes the time to listen to her students and guide them as much as possible.
 Hers may be the first A in a math course I will have received since 6th grade which means more than you will ever know.
 The icing on the cake is how wonderful of a personality she has and how she talks to our class as equals.”– Anonymous Student from Fall 2019 Social Statistics Course, through the Thank-A-Professor Program at FSU’s Center for the Advancement of Teaching

-Throughout my Social Statistics course, I teach students how to overcome math anxiety and help them develop strengths in statistical analysis.
+In my Social Statistics and Introduction to Biostatistics for Public Health courses, I teach students how to overcome math anxiety and help them develop strengths in statistical analysis.

-Many students begin this course doubtful of their ability to succeed in math.
-This course is designed to introduce new ways of thinking about math that are accessible to all kinds of learners.
+Many students begin these courses doubtful of their ability to succeed in math.
+I have designed the curriculum to introduce new ways of thinking about math that are accessible to all kinds of learners.
 First, we build up our math ability beliefs while mastering the basics of probability and descriptive statistics.
-Over the course of the semester, we strengthen our intermediate analytic skills through examples grounded in applied sociological analysis.
+Over the course of the semester, we strengthen our intermediate analytic skills through examples grounded in applied contexts.

 My main sociological research agenda focuses on social inequalities as replicated within science, technology, engineering, and mathematics (STEM) education, particularly the university programming designed to support students from minority backgrounds.
 I am especially interested in processes of social reproduction within the higher education context, and the mitigation of barriers that prevent education equity through the development and assessment of strategic intervention programs.